tgirke/GEN242/content/en/tutorials/systempiper/systemPipeRnew.md

 sal <- runWF(sal)
 ```

-Note: The example is submitting the jog to `short` partition.
+Note: The example is submitting the job to `short` partition.
 If you desire to
 use a different partition, please adjust accordingly.

 ### Visualize workflow